anycable/docs.anycable.io/docs/anycable-go/tracing.md

 # AnyCable-Go Instrumentation

 AnyCable-Go assigns a random unique `sid` (_session ID_) or use the one provided in the `X-Request-ID` HTTP header to each websocket connection and passes it with requests to RPC service.
-This identificator is also available in logs and you can use it to trace a request's pathway through the whole Load Balancer -> WS Server -> RPC stack.
+This identifier is also available in logs and you can use it to trace a request's pathway through the whole Load Balancer -> WS Server -> RPC stack.

 Logs example: